-Our study aided in disentangling the ethical and legal implications of ChatGPT and other LLMs.
-The findings further articulate the issue of authorship when it comes to using AI, an issue discussed by other scholars (Lucey & Dowling, 2023; Tomlinson et al., 2023).
-The majority of the experts deem that ChatGPT cannot claim authorship due to its inability to assume responsibility for its actions.
-In this light, the experts centred on distilling the role humans play in being accountable for their usage of LLMs, taking into consideration issues such as plagiarism, copyright and data protection.
-Thus, they underlined that human responsibility in AI usage is both a legal and ethical challenge, a sentiment that echoes the arguments of critics who postulate that chatbots cannot take responsibility for their actions (Corless, 2023; Liebrenz et al., 2023).
+This study aided in disentangling the ethical and legal implications of ChatGPT and other LLMs.
+The findings provide additional clarity on the matter of authorship concerning AI utilization, a subject also explored by other scholars (Lucey and Dowling 2023; Tomlinson et al. 2023).
+Even if our perspectives on authorship and language are not to be understood as outdated, as some scholars argue (e.g., Coeckelbergh and Gunkel 2023), they should at least be reconsidered in light of the potential impact of ChatGPT and similar LLM-based tools on our conventional understandings (Gellers 2023).
+The majority of the experts deem that LLMas cannot claim authorship due to its inability to assume responsibility for its actions.
+In this light, the experts centered on distilling the role humans play in being accountable for their usage of LLMs, taking into consideration issues such as plagiarism, copyright and data protection.
+Thus, they underlined that human responsibility in AI usage is both a legal and ethical challenge, a sentiment that echoes the arguments of critics who postulate that chatbots cannot take responsibility for their actions (Corless 2023; Liebrenz et al. 2023).
 In addition, the issue of access was highlighted as an ethical dilemma, that is, not all researchers will have equal access to such technologies, potentially furthering inequalities.
-Furthermore, the CO2 emissions generated by these use of AI technologies poses environmental risks (Hao, 2019).
+Furthermore, the CO2 emissions generated by these use of AI technologies poses environmental risks (Hao 2019).
 The complexities of these ethical and legal implications show the need to take diverse issues into account when it comes to regulating the usage of LLMs in academia.

 Lastly, our study presents potential future pathways for AI and its impact on the science system and society in the form of future scenarios constructed from our data.
 In the positive transformative scenario, the integration of LLMs in scientific practice holds great potential for improving scientific productivity, efficiency, education, communication, creativity, and discovery.
 In other words, LLMs can automate repetitive tasks, allowing researchers to allocate more time and resources to analytical and innovative work.
-It is the prevailing perception of the experts that suggests that this scenario is more likely to occur.
+It is the prevailing perception of the experts in our study that suggests that this scenario is more likely to occur.
 However, it is crucial to acknowledge the potential negative deformative scenario.
 Experts raised concerns about the impact of generative AI on scientific quality, integrity, and the scientific ecosystem.
 Issues such as decreased scientific rigor, reproducibility, and a potential homogenization of science were highlighted.
 In addition, the reliance on generative AI models without proper validation may lead to a decrease in critical thinking and creativity.

 We can strive to ensure the positive scenario by addressing the concerns highlighted in our study.
 In this regard, striking a balance between embracing the benefits of LLMs and upholding scientific principles is crucial.
 Accordingly, we should remember our scientific tools, the good practices of scientific work, and create appropriate frameworks and conditions that enable us to make use of the diverse opportunities these technologies might have to offer.
 At the same time, we must withstand any attempt to compromise the quality standards that we as a science community have established and which distinguishes the scientific discourse.
-Researchers and policymakers should invest in transparency, accountability, and comprehensive validation processes to maintain the credibility of scientific research.
-Efforts should be made to address biases, ensure diversity, and guard against the potential misuse of generative AI.
-Additionally, ongoing training and education on the responsible use of LLMs are essential for scientists to adapt to the evolving scientific landscape.